eth-educators/ethstaker-guides/alerting.md

 ### Available memory test

 Here is an example to test your *Available memory* rule.
-You might want to reset your check on Healthchecks.io first if you want to test notifications and you just tested your *Available disk space* rule.
-If so, see how to do it in the next section and come back here.
+Make sure your incident is resolved on PagerDuty first if you just tested your *Available disk space* rule.

 Check how much memory you have available.